In this lesson, your tutor will help you go over question three from the TOEFL speaking test. Read the text below out loud with the tutor.

 M: Oh, for sure.
 Like the desktop computers in the computer labs.
 Most of them are really old and need to be updated.

 W: Yeah.
 I once tried to do an assignment for a design class in the computer lab, but I couldn’t because the computers were too old to run the program I needed.

 M: Exactly.
 I’m also worried that the service in the computer labs will deteriorate.
 There will probably be a lot of students checking out these laptops.
-Because of this the staff probably won’t have time to answer questions or to help students if they have any problems.
+Because of this, the staff probably won’t have time to answer questions or help students if they have any problems.

 W: I hear you.
 I just hope the school will reconsider its plan before it’s too late.